astronomer/docs/astro/deploy-code.md

 If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
 If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

 If your internet connection has slow upload speeds, the deploy might fail with the error `error parsing HTTP 408 response body: unexpected end of JSON input`.
-Since `astro deploy` deploys your entire Astro project, you can set up [DAG only deploys](#deploy-dags-only) to update DAG changes over a slow connection.
-For updating the full image over a slow connection, you can [set up CI/CD](set-up-ci-cd.md).
+If you're only deploying a change to your DAGs, set up [DAG only deploys](#deploy-dags-only) to deploy your changes over a slow connection.
+To make a non-DAG update over a slow connection, you can [deploy with CI/CD](set-up-ci-cd.md).

 :::tip